ssanj/babyloncandle/posts/2015-10-25-where-are-the-default-packages-for-sublime-text-located-on-osx.md

 comments: true
 ---

-If you have a look in your Sublime Text installation on OSX under
+If you have a look in your Sublime Text installation on OSX under:

 ```{.terminal}
 /Users/sanj/Library/Application Support/Sublime Text 3/Packages